asbuyrylw/GridIron-LegacyAI2/GridIron_LegacyAI_Implementation_Plan.md

   - Community features and engagement tools

 ## Current Priority
-The current focus is on completing Phase 6 by implementing Milestone 9: Gamification & Achievements.
-This will enhance user engagement and provide meaningful recognition for athlete progress and achievements.
+The current focus is on beginning Phase 7: External Integrations & Content Expansion by implementing Milestone 11: Growth Prediction & AI Coaching.
+This will provide athletes and coaches with predictive analytics to inform long-term development strategies and enhance position-specific training.